Nerajno/begin-to-code/lessons/python/lesson-5/presentation.md

 ```
 ---
 We also have an `event_list` as well, to represent the series of events that
 occurred to the state machine.
+The events can be either "coin", or "push".
 *******************************************
 ```python
 state = 'locked'